Russian Orthodox Autonomous Church: Formation

-At the same time, the ROCOR already had a bishop in the USSR, Bishop Lazar (Zhurbenko), who was distrustful of the new Russian government, was not in the mood to "come out of the catacombs" and skeptically regarded the mass transition of the "patriarchal" clergy to the ROCOR, while Archimandrite Valentin sought to expose the Moscow Patriarchate as actively as possible and call for Orthodox Christians in their jurisdiction.
+At the same time, the ROCOR already had a bishop in the USSR, Bishop Lazar (Zhurbenko), who was distrustful of the new Russian government, was not in the mood to "come out of the catacombs" and skeptically regarded the mass transition of the "patriarchal" clergy to the ROCOR, while Archimandrite Valentin sought to expose the Moscow Patriarchate as actively as possible and call for Orthodox Christians to join the ROCOR.
 On the basis of different approaches to the forms of ROCOR church ministry in Russia, serious disagreements arose between Bishop Lazar and Archimandrite Valentin.
 Bishop Lazar began to avoid trips to Suzdal.
-On October 4, 1990, the Synod of Bishops of the ROCOR appointed Archimandrite Valentin (Rusantsov) Exarch of the Russian Orthodox Free Church and Manager of Affairs at the Suzdal Diocesan Administration with the right to independently accept clergy and communities from the Moscow Patriarchate.
-Bishops' Council of the Russian Russian Orthodox, held on October 25–27, 1990, in this regard, issued an appeal "To the archpastors, pastors and all faithful children of the Russian Orthodox Church", in which he called for the preservation of the unity of the Church, and appealed to the foreign hierarchs with a fraternal request not to create new obstacles to the unity of the Church.
+On October 4, 1990, the Synod of Bishops of the ROCOR appointed Archimandrite Valentin (Rusantsov) as Exarch of the Russian Orthodox Free Church and Managing affairs at the Suzdal Diocesan Administration with the right to independently accept clergy and communities from the Moscow Patriarchate.
+Bishops' Council of the Moscow Patriarchate, held on October 25–27, 1990, in this regard, issued an appeal "To the archpastors, pastors and all faithful children of the Russian Orthodox Church", in which he called for the preservation of the unity of the Church, and appealed to the foreign hierarchs with a fraternal request not to create new obstacles to the unity of the Church.
 This request was not heard.
-On February 10, 1991, in the church of the Holy Righteous Job the Long-Suffering in Brussels, Archimandrite Valentin (Rusantsov) was consecrated bishop of Suzdal and Vladimir.
-In the same year, the Diocese of Suzdal ROCOR was registered with the Ministry of Justice of the Russian Federation as a diocese of the Russian Orthodox Free Church.
-This ordination further aggravated the contradictions between Valentin (Rusantsov) and Lazar (Zhurbenko).
-By the middle of 1991, prayer communication between these two hierarchs ceased.
-Realizing the impossibility of creating normal church administrative structures in Russia and striving to facilitate the possibility of joining the ROCOR as many clerics of the Moscow Patriarchate as possible, the Synod of Bishops of the ROCOR proclaimed the USSR a "mission territory", giving each of the bishops the right to care for parishes in any region of the country.
-Gradually, clear principles were revealed that divided the Russian Orthodox Church into Valentinian and Lazarite parts.
-As a rule, legal parishes (usually with their own churches) from the Moscow Patriarchate passed to Bishop Valentin, as long as Archbishop Lazarus headed communities that remained in an illegal or semi-legal position.
+On February 10, 1991, in the Church of the Holy Righteous Job the Long-Suffering in Brussels, Archimandrite Valentin (Rusantsov) was consecrated bishop of Suzdal and Vladimir.
+In the same year, the ROCOR's Diocese of Suzdal was registered with the Ministry of Justice of the Russian Federation.
+All this has further exacerbated the contradictions between Valentin (Rusantsov) and Lazar (Zhurbenko).
+By the middle of 1991, communion in prayer between these two hierarchs ceased.
+Realizing the impossibility of creating normal church administrative structures in Russia and striving to facilitate the possibility of joining the ROCOR as many clerics of the Moscow Patriarchate as possible, the Synod of Bishops of the ROCOR proclaimed the USSR a "mission territory", giving each of the bishops the right to establish parishes in any region of the country.
+Gradually, clear principles were revealed that divided the Russian Orthodox Free Church into Valentinian and Lazarite parts.
+As a rule, legal parishes (usually with their own churches) from the Moscow Patriarchate passed to Bishop Valentin, while Archbishop Lazar headed communities that remained in illegal or semi-legal position.